Halloween Chocolate Apples

 Every October the shops are filled with toffee apples for Halloween and Bonfire night but it’s never these that interest my kids it’s the chocolate ones!
-I did make toffee apples many years ago and after 1 you really don’t want to eat any more and I made masses!
-So with this in mind I decided to make my own Chocolate Apples which are equally good for Halloween or Bonfire Night!
+I did make toffee apples many years ago and after eating one you really don’t want to eat any more and I made masses!
+So with this in mind I decided to make my own Halloween Chocolate Apples which are equally good for Halloween or Bonfire Night!

 My recipe (if you can call it a recipe) makes 4 so you can just tailor it to the number you want to make.
 You don’t have to make a web pattern of course, you could do any numbers decorations and get your kids involved in piping on spiders, skulls, ghosts, cats etc and it really doesn’t matter if they’re not perfect looking, the idea is to have fun!
 I was given some Halloween sprinkles recently but after seeing all the e numbers in them I decided that unadulterated chocolate was the only thing I was going to feed my family!
 Call me old fashioned but if something doesn’t look like you should be eating it eg glittery then I really don’t want to eat it!